 There is nothing more destructive than stealing the struggle of learning by doing too much for your child.
 Each time they achieve something difficult on their own, their self-esteem soars and they are better prepared for the real world.

 We hope that these tips will not only help you and your kids avoid homework battles this school year, but that they will also kindle a lifelong love of learning in your kids!
+You can find more about instilling the love of learning in your kids in my book, From Bad Grades to a Great Life!, which is available as a paperback or streaming eBook.

 Thanks for reading!